Our Team

 Rachel Spencer

-Rachel leads the systemic advocacy and policy work at Down Syndrome Australia.
+Rachel works on a range of projects at DSA and provides participation support to people with Down syndrome.
 Rachel has worked in disability rights for over 20 years.
 She enjoys supporting people with disability to be leaders in this work.
 Rachel studied Social and Community Development and is now completing a Masters in Human Rights Law and Policy.

 National Communications Manager